eindrawan/maple-test/README.md

 # Maple Test

-This project was intended for demonstration of simple e-commerce app using angular for front-end and Go-lang for the backend
+This project was intended for demonstration of simple e-commerce app<br>
+using angular for front-end and Go-lang for the backend<br>

-you can use "admin" for user and "@dmin" for the password this consists of Login/Logout, Items Gallery, Add to Cart, and Checkout its not focused on security and UI design, just a demo for simple FE-BE using Angular and Go
+you can use "admin" for user and "@dmin" for the password<br>
+this consists of Login/Logout, Items Gallery, Add to Cart, and Checkout<br>
+its not focused on security and UI design, just a demo for simple FE-BE using Angular and Go<br>

 ## Run using docker compose